chat loading...

 STEP 2 – Write down the ENTIRE list of references for your motif.
 Remember: references are separated by a semicolon (;).

 STEP 3 – Look up the references in the front bibliography.
+SEE ONLINE VERSION.
 This will give you the title of the book and you’ll look for full text of the book in the next step.

 STEP 4 – Search for the full text for the book and the tale (see potential sources tab for suggestions on where to search).
 The numbers listed with the motif could be: page numbers, tale numbers, line numbers, chapter numbers, or something else.
 You'll need to do some detective work to figure out how the book you're looking at is organized.